Sven-I-Am/php-blackjack/README.md

     * created .gitignore to ignore .idea folder :heavy_check_mark:
     * created index.php file :heavy_check_mark:
     * first commit and push of the project at 10:40AM :heavy_check_mark:
+    * created class `Player` in file `Player.php` :heavy_check_mark:
+      * private properties added :heavy_check_mark:
+      * empty public methods added :heavy_check_mark:
+        * was confused at first because of the use of 'methods' rather than 'functions', but I found [this discussion on stackoverflow](https://stackoverflow.com/questions/22913321/why-functions-are-called-methods-in-java) that cleared up my confusion

 ## To Do